hanami/guides/content/v2.0/application/booting.md

 Two components are now present: `settings` and `notifications`.

-`notifications` is an instance of `Dry::Monitor::Notifications` that's registered early in the prepare process to support app-wide notifications.
+`notifications` is an instance of `Dry::Monitor::Notifications` that's registered early in the prepare process to support inter-component notifications (for now mostly a framework-internal concern).

 The `settings` component has been loaded in order to ensure that necessary settings are present.
 If a setting wasn't satisfied, the app would have raised an invalid settings error at this point.